 Metastatic castration-resistant prostate cancer (mCRPC), is prostate cancer that has metastasized, or spread to other areas of the body, and that has progressed after hormone therapy.
 When metastatic prostate cancer does not respond to treatments such as surgery, radiation, and hormone therapy, there are very few treatment options.

-The SPLASH study is testing an investigational therapy (called 177Lu‑PNT2002) against the current standard treatment (either abiraterone or enzalutamide) to see whether 177Lu-PNT2002 is safe and effective when prostate cancer reaches this point.
+The SPLASH study is testing an investigational therapy (called 177Lu‑PNT2002 or Lutetium-177-PNT2002) against the current standard treatment (either abiraterone or enzalutamide) to see whether 177Lu-PNT2002 is safe and effective when prostate cancer reaches this point.